Baby wearing is definitely not a new trend. Human mothers have always carried their babies, on and close to their bodies.

 Mothers recovering from birth trauma or unfulfilled breastfeeding plans can reconnect with their baby through wearing their baby and keeping them close.
 Adoptive or receiving mothers who have not experienced pregnancy or birth can enhance bonding through touch, while wearing baby skin-to-skin in a soft woven or stretchy wrap carrier.

 Mothers of premature babies practice a form of babywearing known as kangaroo care.
 This can help them to adjust to the abrupt end of pregnancy and the life of an infant in NICU, while her baby is reassured by the familiar sounds, smell, and voice of her mother.

 All mothers enjoy the opportunity to hold their babies close enough to kiss, smell, touch, and stroke.
 Indeed, these are often done without conscious thought when a mother wears her baby, allowing her to make these tiny connections with her baby as she goes about her day.
 Her baby, in return, will gaze, touch, hear and smell her mother.
 She will feel her heartbeat and her breath – all known to be part of the bonding process.

 Mothers of multiples can enjoy special time with their babies as individuals as they wear them.

-Wearing a newborn is a gentle way to exercise as you move around your home or neighbourhood.
+Wearing a newborn is a gentle way to exercise as you move around your home or neighborhood.
 As she grows, walking or hiking wearing an increasingly heavy baby or toddler provides weight-bearing, aerobic exercise.
-You can enjoy getting physical while out and about in the bush, on the beach, a busy shopping centre or other non-pram-friendly locations!
+You can enjoy getting physical while out and about in the bush, on the beach, a busy shopping center, or other non-pram-friendly locations!